houshuang/blog/content/posts/2011-05-23-etherpad-small-groups-in-skype-a-new-way-of-doing-p2pu-meetings.md

 title: Etherpad + small groups in Skype, a new way of doing P2PU meetings
 created_at: Mon, 23 May 2011 12:13:11 +0000
 kind: article
-tags:
+tags: CSCL-intro, open-education, p2pU, tech
-- CSCL-intro
-- open-education
-- p2pU
-- tech
 ---

 **Introduction**